 - 1. Does the justification effectively communicate the reasons behind the current infeasibility of establishing a partnership?
-Is there a clear and compelling explanation of a plan to engage with and build partnership opportunities or broader support for the project?
-(10 points) - 2.
+Is there a clear and compelling explanation provided in this section?
+(5 points) - 2.
+Is the plan to engage with and build partnership opportunities or broader support for the project well-structured, comprehensive, and seamlessly integrated into the

+- proposed budget?
+Does the budget allocation align with the outlined engagement strategies?
+(5 points) - 3.
 Does the justification and engagement description demonstrate a profound understanding of community needs and priorities, emphasizing a community-centered approach?
 Are the proposed strategies tailored to address specific community challenges and enhance resilience?
-(5 points) - 3.
-Do the letters of support verify this justification for lack of partnership?
+(5 points) - 4.
+Does the Applicant provide compelling evidence of proactive efforts or initiatives to engage with the community despite the absence of a formal partnership?
+Are there clear indications of the Applicant's commitment to community involvement and collaboration?
 (5 points)